 Each component of compensation is determined by the Compensation Committee.
-It should be noted that the Company's five outside directors (including the three members of the Compensation Committee) have also been with the Company since the 1980s.
 The Compensation Committee determines what changes, if any, should be made to continuing arrangements, such as base salaries and fringe benefits.
-When determining compensation for the coming year, the Compensation Committee reviews (a) the Company's results for the prior year, (b) the issues that will confront the Company in the coming year and (c) such other information it deems appropriate.

-Based on such long term experience and the historical success of the Compensation Committee's philosophy, the Compensation Committee has not recently retained a compensation consultant nor does it benchmark against a specific peer group, however, it does, from time to time, consider executive compensation at other companies.
-After such review, it makes its ultimate determinations based upon its evaluation of such information and its long term experience with the Company.
+When determining compensation for the coming year, the Compensation Committee reviews (a) the Company's results for the prior year, (b) the issues that will confront the Company in the coming year, (c) the individual performance of the executive officers, (d) the need to set compensation at levels that promote retention and (e) such other information it deems appropriate.
+The Compensation Committee does not assign specific weights to these factors.
+However, the most important of these factors is the Company's performance and, as described in this Compensation Discussion and Analysis, the vast majority of executive compensation is highly contingent upon the Company's results.
+Based on its long term experience and the historical success of the Compensation Committee's philosophy, the Compensation Committee has not recently retained a compensation consultant nor does it benchmark against a specific peer group.
+However, it does, from time to time, consider executive compensation at competitors and other companies, including such factors as compensation as a percentage of market capitalization.
+After such review, it makes its ultimate determinations using its business judgment based upon its evaluation of such information and its long term experience with the Company.
 While the Compensation Committee receives input from the Chief Executive Officer and Chief Financial Officer and discusses compensation with them, the ultimate decision regarding compensation is solely at the discretion of the Committee.
 While the Compensation Committee is responsible for executive officers' compensation, the philosophy of providing the opportunity for superior remuneration for superior long term performance is applied to all of the Company's professionals.
 The Company believes its long term success is due to its ability to attract top talent capable of superior performance and that the Company's compensation practices are an important element in the Company's continuing ability to attract top talent.